MAS issues warning on fraudulent e-mails

 "Under no circumstances will MAS ask members of the public to provide their personal or bank account information," said the authority in the statement.

-For more tips to guard against phishing activities, the public can go to the Government's MoneySense website.
+For more tips to guard against phishing activities, the public can go to the Government's MoneySense website at www.moneysense.gov.sg